frizatch/OpenRefine-intro/README.md

 The windows packages have an option of with java built in or not.
 NOTE: I had my java at the most recent update via my java control panel, but the windows sans java via the github assests page sent me to the Installation documention even so.
 Windows package with java worked fine.

+### Running OpenRefine

+When running OpenRefine, initially a command line window will open.
+This is a window with a black background.
+As OpenRefine runs, lines of text will appear in the command line window.
+Then the Open Refine interface will open in your default web browser.
+You do not need to interact with the command line window.
+Leave it open in the background, and work on datasets in your web browser.

+### Exiting OpenRefine

+To exit OpenRefine, close all the browser tabs or windows, then navigate to the command line window.
+To close this window and ensure OpenRefine exits properly, hold down [control] and press [c] on your keyboard.
+This will save all changes to your projects.

+### GENERAL

+No internet connection is needed, and none of the data or commands you enter in OpenRefine are sent to a remote server.
+You are NOT modifying original/raw data.
+Projects are autosaved every five minutes and when OpenRefine is properly shut down (Ctrl+C).
+See History in User Manual for details.
+Files are saved locally such that if you are working on two computers you will have to export/import files/projects.

+#### Facets

+A ‘Facet’ groups all the values that appear in a column, and then allows you to filter the data by these values and edit values across many records at the same time.

+#### Filters

+When you filter data, you're picking a certain subset of the data to work with.

 ## GREL
 For data manipulation, Open Refine uses GREL (General Refine Expression Language).